ansible-provisioning/ansible-provisioning/README.md

   - local_action: file dest=/var/lib/tftpboot/pxelinux.cfg/${hw_product_uuid} state=absent

   ### Check if system is booted into Anaconda
-  - local_action: fail msg="System has not booted into Anaconda post-install !"
+  - local_action: fail msg="Safeguard - System has not booted into Anaconda post-install !"
     only_if: "is_unset('${ansible_cmdline.BOOT_IMAGE}')"

   ### Now continue with configuration management by including those playbooks here !